 The Married Exemption (imqmarex) is calculated only for the spouse with the lower Net Income (imqinet).
-It amounts to a fixed value (QMXM) reduced by a proportion (QMXR) of the other spouse's Net Income which exceeds the Reduction Level (QMXT). imqmarex is used to reduce the taxable income (imqitax) of the claiming spouse.
+It amounts to a fixed value (QMXM) reduced by the proportion of the other spouse's Net Income which exceeds the Reduction Level (QMXT). imqmarex is used to reduce the taxable income (imqitax) of the claiming spouse.